mhalttu/SomaCMS/README.md

 * Implement a better user management
 * Add version tracking for documents
 * Usability: Show newly uploaded documents (or added folders) with an animation
+* Export the whole database as an archive